By Hayley Stobbs R.Ac, CNC

 Food for thought: Overthinking, over-working, and worrying can impair the spleen's function.
 What we think conditions the ability of our body to receive, digest, and absorb food.

-Pungent and bitter vegetables: asparagus, caper, celery, radish, leek, onion, parsnip, scallion, chives, turnip, kohlrabi, winter squash, oyster mushroom, parsnip, plantain, pumpkin, kabocha squash (Japanese pumpkin), and seaweed.
+Pungent and bitter vegetables: asparagus, bok choy, broccoli, caper, carrot, celery, radish, leek, onion, parsnip, scallion, chives, turnip, kohlrabi, winter squash, oyster mushroom, parsnip, plantain, pumpkin, winter squash (especially kabocha aka Japanese pumpkin), and seaweed.

-Turkey (white meat), duck, quail, and pumpkin seed.
+Protein: Turkey (white meat), small amounts of organ meat, duck, quail, and mackerel.

-Bitter and pungent tea: pu'er, green tea, raspberry leaf, dandelion root, etc.
+Bitter and pungent tea: corn silk, pu'er, hibiscus, green tea, lavender, nettle, marshmallow, red clover, raspberry leaf, and dandelion root.

 Warm and cooked foods.